Q-Neko/Q-Neko.github.io/README.md

+> [!Warning]
+> The site is in active development.
+Some information is placeholder / wrong.

 # Q-Neko Website

 The public website for the Q-Neko project (Nippon-Europe Quantum Koraborēshon) — a Horizon Europe / EuroHPC JU / Japan SIP funded collaboration advancing hybrid HPC+AI+QC.